ravi-dhyani8881/Data-api/index.md

 ## Welcome to Data Api
-Beta version help us to build the data API by building using rest and grapghql implementation layer.
+Beta version help us to build the data API by building using rest and graphql implementation layer.
 <img src="Design-Overview.svg" alt="Alt Text" style="fill: red; width: 1500px; height: 300px;" />
 ## Technology and Language used